 This child’s question is one that many parents ask themselves, their friends and families virtually every day.
 Whether overhearing a teen talking on the phone, chatting with a friend in the basement, or in the heat of an argument between siblings, parents of teens often find themselves looking for options to curb their teen’s vocabulary.

 Gaining insight into why they choose the words they do will help you to help your teen better express themself.

 Kaytie is the youngest of three children.
 With a nearly eighteen-year old sister, and a fifteen-year old brother, her mother Katrina wistfully shares her youngest child’s curiosity surrounding teen cursing.
 “It’s ironic that she’s appalled.
 Her sister and brother were once also shocked to hear a teen swearing,” says Katrina.
 “Now they use the very same words they once rebuffed.”
 The family’s circumstances are not uncommon.

-“Many young people resort to swearing as a means to try to demonstrate their level of maturity,” explains retired psychology Professor Dr. Francis Compton PhD.
+“Many young people resort to swearing as a means of demonstrating their level of maturity,” explains retired psychology Professor Dr. Francis Compton PhD.
 Now a mentor and lecturer, Dr. Compton has spent more than thirty years studying and understanding the social behaviors of adolescents in Australia, England and North America.
 “Children and young adults mistakenly equate verbal demonstrations with a level of maturity.
-They honestly believe they’re perceived older if they use words typically associated with adults,” says Compton.
+They honestly believe they’re perceived as being older if they use words typically associated with adults,” says Compton.

 Who’s saying what?